Skip to main content

 • The green bar corresponds to availability of video recording.

-• If a Cloud Archive license is applied on the camera, there will be an additional blue bar for cloud archive availability.
+• When a Cloud Archive license is applied to the camera, an additional blue bar shows cloud archive availability

-• Click anywhere on the timeline bar to navigate to that timestamp.
+• Click any point on the timeline bar to go to that timestamp

 • You can navigate forward and backward in time by: